section-engineering-education/engineering-education/content/articles/getting-started-with-nlp-transformers/index.md

 >**NB**: The input part is the Encoder and the output part is the Decoder The Transformer's encoder and the decoder parts works as explained below:

-1. Word inputs sequence are passed to the first encoder
+1. Word inputs sequences are passed to the first encoder
 2. The inputs are then reshaped and passed on to the next encoder repeatedly till the last encoder.
 3. Output is then generated from the last encoder in the encoder-stack.
-4. The generated output from the last encoder is then passed to decoder-stack, passing through all the decoders in the stack.
+4. The generated output from the last encoder is then passed to the decoder-stack, passing through all the decoders in the stack.

-### Modelling using NLP Transformers
+### Modeling using NLP Transformers

 Having understood the basics behind Transformers, we can now dive into their implementation in NLP.

 Transformer architecture models like BERT (Bidirectional Encoder Representations from Transformers) are often very complicated and require a lot of hours and manpower to build from scratch.
-This is why is it a good practice to use pretrained models like the [Hugging Face](https://huggingface.co/) library.
+This is why is it a good practice to use pre-trained models like the [Hugging Face](https://huggingface.co/) library.

-We will model at least 2 tasks using Hugging Face, starting with sequence classification task.
+We will model at least 2 tasks using Hugging Face, starting with the sequence classification task.

 #### a) Sequence classification task

 This is the simplest task in classifying sequences.
-We will use transformer pipeline together with a [GLUE](https://gluebenchmark.com/) (General Language Understanding Evaluation benchmark) dataset to leverage a fine-tuned model on [SST2](https://www.kaggle.com/atulanandjha/stanford-sentiment-treebank-v2-sst2)(Stanford Sentiment Treebank version 2).
+We will use a transformer pipeline together with a [GLUE](https://gluebenchmark.com/) (General Language Understanding Evaluation benchmark) dataset to leverage a fine-tuned model on [SST2](https://www.kaggle.com/atulanandjha/stanford-sentiment-treebank-v2-sst2)(Stanford Sentiment Treebank version 2).

 Before importing the necessary Transformer library, we first need to install it by using the following command: